masfaatanveer/QnA-Chatbot/Readme.md

 ## 📄 License

-MIT License — free to use, modify, and deploy with credit.
+MIT License — Free to use, modify, and deploy with credit.

 ---